FabioC-GH/portfolio/README.md

 A power apps app was developed both in mobile and tablet versions for management the gym daily work and its employes.
 A simple model drive app, based on Dataverse tables was also developed for temporary promotions.

-A chatbot named Gymbot was developed, it cam answer questions about gym schedules of the various locations, and it also can small store selling supplies the information being stored in a sharepoint list.
+A chatbot named Gymbot was developed, it can answer questions about gym schedules of the various locations, and it also has a small store selling supplies, the information being stored in a sharepoint list.

 Power BI